 Mr. Todd Hand is a veteran of 34 years of law enforcement, serving with state, county, and city, both in Pennsylvania and Florida.
 He has spent 24 years in supervisory positions, 15 of which have been in criminal investigations.
 In 2016, he retired as a Captain from the State of Florida, with 28 years of law enforcement service.
-Mr. Hand is married and has two daughters.
-He resides in Sarasota, Florida and in Camden, Maine.

 His experience is evenly split between conventional and resource law enforcement.
 Positions held consist of field training officer, crimes against person’s detective, senior investigator of the police review board, uniform patrol sergeant, special agent for environmental investigations, patrol supervisor of state police, supervisor of environmental investigations and supervisor of covert investigations and death investigations.
 He is a member of the Alpha Phi Sigma National Criminal Justice Honor Society.